ArunBhardwaj0/Rvyat-assesment/README.md

-Default Username: admin
+Username: admin
-Default Pass: admin
+password: admin

 # React Auth & Product Management App

-This project is a React application built as part of an interview assessment.
+This project is a React application
 It demonstrates authentication flow, protected routes, Redux state management, and CRUD operations with a clean UI using Tailwind CSS.

 ---